Sleeping Dogs (video game): Development

 Despite progress in game development, at the release of the financial report for the last quarter of 2010 on February 9, 2011, Activision announced the cancelation of True Crime: Hong Kong.
 The publisher said that due to "quality issues" further investment would not make the game competitive in the genre even with their most optimistic projections.
 Although United Front Games shared this sentiment, executive producer Stephen Van Der Mescht expressed in an interview that "True Crime: Hong Kong was playable from start to finish and virtually complete in terms of content" prior to Activision's cancellation of the project.
 Van Der Mescht said the game "stood apart" from the competition.

 On June 22, 2011, Activision CEO Eric Hirshberg explained that the budget and development delays were contributing factors in its cancellation.
 According to Hirshberg, the increase in budget and subsequent delays meant that the game would have to be a "pretty incredible success" for Activision to have an acceptable return on investment.
 Due to competition posed by other titles, particularly Grand Theft Auto and Red Dead Redemption, Activision's view was that True Crime: Hong Kong was not at the level of quality that it could compete.

 United Front Games cut 120 staff with the company's solvency in doubt until August when Square Enix acquired the publishing rights to the game.
-Square Enix did not buy the True Crime intellectual property, and renamed the game Sleeping Dogs.
+Square Enix did not buy the True Crime intellectual property, and retitled the game Sleeping Dogs.
 Square Enix London Studios general manager Lee Singleton said he recognized the game's playability and potential.
 United Front Games' President Stefan Wessels stated he was excited to work with Square Enix London Studios.
 Sixty people were added to the development team and the game was released on August 14, 2012.